 Alexandra is interested in the relationship between buildings, their cultural context, and the spaces that surround them.
 As such, her projects are anchored in engagement with the community, and include significant outdoor spaces, in connection with interior spaces.
 She is committed to providing design solutions where activities and ideas mix to catalyze community change, now and in the future.

-As an Associate, Alexandra brings experience leading teams and developing designs for public spaces, aquatic & recreation centres, schools, outdoor pools, and development master plans.
+Alexandra brings experience leading teams and developing designs for public spaces, aquatic & recreation centres, schools, outdoor pools, and development master plans.
 She enjoys working directly with stakeholders, policy makers, builders, and the local community to arrive at new solutions.
 Her interdisciplinary background, first in industrial design then architecture, influences the success she has had across project scales – Alley Oop and Ackery’s Alley are a couple of her non-traditional projects that reshape the city’s urban landscape, while the New Westminster Aquatic and Community Centre brings a new top-of-class civic amenity to a challenging site.

 She also played a key role in the development of hcma’s books, POOLS: Aquatic Architecture and PLACES: Public Architecture, and our collaboration with Aeriosa Dance Company.
 Alexandra is a Steering Committee member for the Downtown Eastside organization Binners’ Project and a member of Surrey Advisory Design Panel.